eglavin/dotfiles/windows-terminal/README.md

 # Windows Terminal profile

-To install this you can use the `install.ps1` script in this folder.
+Use the `dotfiles/scripts/install.ps1` script to link files and folders.

 ## Prerequisites